TombolaAcademyFoo/NoughtsAndCrossesGameEngine/README.md

 ###Response
 { "outcome": "*outcome*", "gamestate": "*gamestate*", "winner": "*winner player number*" }
+####outcome

-*outcome*  is the outcome of the game.
+*outcome* is the outcome of the game, valid values

-**Valid values for *outcome*:**

-1. 'human' - the only non-robotic player supported, move sent by client from
-2. 'random' - a robotic player that chooses a random square
-3. 'pre-trained' - a pre trained robot using a
+1. 'Continue' - Continue to play the game - no one has won and squares are available
+2. 'Draw' - The game ended in draw.
+3. 'Win' - A player has won the game.

+####winner
-*winner*  is player number of the game.
+*winner*  is player number of player who won the game.
+1. If *outcome* is win it will be either 1 or 2, depending on whether player 1 or 2 won
+2. Otherwise, it will be 0, even if *outcome* is a draw

 *gamestate*  is a represetion of the game board.